barichd/brailleorch/borframework.md

 Apply extended lines for non-text use (checkbox)
 If checked, temporary braille symbols will be applied for the user to change freely.
 In Musicxml, an extended line is usually marked as a dashed line.
 See discussion in [section 6.4](#6-4) for details.

+Add hand change signs for selected passage
+This is for keyboard or harp music.
+See the same item in [section 7.2](#7-2) for details.

 Harp pedalling format (combobox)
 Text
 USA